 Have you been told that you don’t listen, you’re too close-minded, or uncaring?
 Maybe your partner is asking you to change your habits.
 Whatever it is, the sheer fact that you’re reading this means that you are open to learning a new way of relating to your family and others in your life.
 That’s fantastic!

-As the husband of one of my clients so aptly said, “Although empathy is defined as the ability to understand and share the feelings of another, empathy could also be imagined as the ability not to be self-absorbed.
+As the husband of one of my clients so aptly said,“Although empathy is defined as the ability to understand and share the feelings of another, empathy could also be imagined as the ability not to be self-absorbed.
 Attempt to think of the feelings of another from their perspective rather than how you would feel if put in a similar situation.”

 Take the Next Step

-Increasing empathy can strengthen relationships, open the way for effective problem-solving, and give you an edge in the workplace.
-To learn more about the types of empathy and for a step-by-step guide on how to learn and practice empathy, we invite you to download the Real Empathy, Real Solutions Self-Coaching Workbook.
+To learn more about the types of empathy and for a step-by-step guide on how to learn and practice empathy, download the Real Empathy, Real Solutions Self-Coaching Workbook.

 For personalized support, contact us at support@Heartmanity.com to learn more about our coaching programs and marriage coaching.